HTML Iframes

 Iframe - Set Height and Width

-attributes to specify the
+Use the height and width attributes to specify the

 size of the iframe.